Swivelgames/google-home-address-book/README.md

 # Actions

-The follow actions have been developed and tested to be working (at least somewhat)
+The follow actions have been developed and tested to be working (at least somewhat).
+Many of these work with edge-case scenarios not just happy-path, like trying to ask for an address of someone who isn't in your address, or trying to look up information that doesn't exist for someone who is in your address book.

 ### LOOKUP_BY_NAME
 ```